-3. Assessment of development of selected material flow indicators in the Czech Republic in 2010-2015
+3. Assessment of development of selected material flow indicators in the Czech Republic in 2011-2016

-The used domestic extraction went down by 1.8 percent from 163 million tonnes to 160.1 million tonnes in 2010-2015 (Table 1).
-The trend of used domestic extraction was unbalanced despite the overall decrease: it started with an increase to 172 million tonnes in 2011 which can be attributed to the abatement of global economic crisis of 2008 and 2009, then it went down as far as to 152.3 million tonnes in 2012 and 2013 and grew again up to 160.1 million tonnes in next two years.
-The linkage between domestic used extraction and GDP was proved again, as GDP went down and grew, respectively, in the same years as domestic used extraction, even though GDP recorded an overall increase by 8.1% in the monitored period (Czech Statistical Office, yearly national accounts, internet application).
+The used domestic extraction went down by 7.1% from 172.1 million tonnes to 159.8 million tonnes in 2011-2016 (Table 1).
+The trend of used domestic extraction was unbalanced despite the overall decrease: it went down to 152.3 million tonnes in 2012 and 2013, it grew up to 160.1 million tonnes in next two years and decreased a bit to 159.8 million tonnes in the last year 2016.
+The linkage between domestic used extraction and GDP was proved again, as with the exception of the last year GDP went down and grew, respectively, in the same years as domestic used extraction.
+In 2016, domestic used extraction somewhat decreased even though GDP went up, which can be attributed to a decrease in extraction of construction minerals.
+This in turn was in line with a decrease in gross value added from construction in 2016 (Czech Statistical Office, yearly national accounts, internet application).
 It is meaningful to relate used domestic extraction to the area of the Czech Republic - it expresses pressure coming from the extraction of resources exerted on one unit of the country's area.
-This pressure decreased from 2 067 tonnes per km2 to 2 031 tonnes per km2 in 2010-2015.
-The pressure covers structural changes of landscape related to extraction of non-renewable resources (moving of overburden, undermining) and pressures on biodiversity and land use in the case of extraction of renewable resources (above all when producing biomass in large-scale agroecosystems).
+This pressure decreased from 2 182 tonnes per km2 to 2 027 tonnes per km2 in 2011-2016.
+The pressure covers structural changes of landscape related to extraction of non-renewable resources (moving of overburden, undermining) and pressures on biodiversity and land use in the case of extraction of renewable resources (above all when producing biomass in large-scale agro-ecosystems).

-Breakdown of used domestic extraction by groups of materials shows that the overall decrease was almost exclusively caused by development in fossil fuels material category which went down from 55.5 million tonnes to 46.2 million tonnes (16.7%).
-A decrease from 141 thousand tonnes to 91 thousand tonnes, i.e. by 35.5%, was recorded also for metal ores; their mining was, however, very small in absolute terms (it comprised only mining of uranium ores, other ores are not mined in the Czech Republic at all), and it therefore influenced the overall development of used domestic extraction only insignificantly.
-All other material categories went up: biomass from 31.9 million tonnes to 34.4 million tonnes (7.8%), industrial minerals from 10.9 million tonnes to 11.3 million tonnes (3%) and construction minerals from 64.6 million tonnes to 68.2 million tonnes (5.6%).
+Breakdown of used domestic extraction by groups of materials shows that the overall decrease was mostly caused by development in fossil fuels and construction minerals material categories which went down from 58.1 million tonnes to 45 million tonnes (22.6%) and from 67.1 million tonnes to 64.9 million tonnes (3.4%), respectively.
+A decrease from 142 thousand tonnes to 73 thousand tonnes, i.e. by 48.6%, was recorded also for metal ores; their mining was, however, very small in absolute terms (it comprised only mining of uranium ores, other ores are not mined in the Czech Republic at all), and it therefore influenced the overall development of used domestic extraction only insignificantly.
+Other material categories went up: biomass from 35.3 million tonnes to 38.3 million tonnes (8.7%) and industrial minerals from 11.4 million tonnes to 11.6 million tonnes (1.6%).

-Both physical import and export recorded a growth by 14% and 14.4%, respectively, in 2010-2015.
-The physical import went up from 67.2 million tonnes to 76.6 million tonnes while physical export went up from 62.5 million tonnes to 71.5 million tonnes in this period (Table 2).
-The growth of foreign trade occurred in all years with the exception of import in 2012.
-The decrease in import in 2012 can be attributed to decrease in economic performance in this year.
+Both physical import and export recorded a growth by 8% and 8.7%, respectively, in 2011-2016.
+The physical import went up from 70.6 million tonnes to 76.3 million tonnes while physical export went up from 65.5 million tonnes to 71.2 million tonnes in this period (Table 2).
 Physical import can be viewed as a first indication of environmental pressure, which is shifted from importing countries to exporting ones - production of this import is related to environmental pressure in the exporting country (pressure from extraction of resources and production of commodities) and the driving force of this pressure is the importing country, which demands these commodities.
 Similarly, the physical export indicates shifts of environmental pressure from abroad to the Czech Republic.
 The shifts of environmental pressure were growing in the monitored period, and this was true both for import and export.